Family meets the man who gave replica ring to girl who lost hers

-HOUSTON, Texas (KTRK) --A heartwarming reunion that was caught on camera: 11-year-old Cali Austin met up with her good Samaritan, Brent Partin from Channelview.
+HOUSTON, Texas (KTRK) --It was a heartwarming reunion that was caught on camera between two Houston Astros fans.

-Austin was at the Astros game Monday night for her brother's birthday, where she and her family and friends got World Series replica rings.
+Cali Austin and her family were looking for a man who gave Cali his World Series replica ring after she lost hers at Monday night's game.

 Cali is a huge Astros fan.
 Her family said she watches all the games at home, and her favorite player is Alex Bregman.
 So she was very excited to attend a game and get a replica ring, but at one point, it fell off her hand while she was clapping.

+Brent Partin from Channelview met them at the Dickinson softball fields Wednesday.

-Partin, a lifelong Astros fan, saw her crying and gave her his ring.
-When asked why he gave up his ring, Partin said he lost his daughter five years ago.
-If she had lost her ring, he would have done anything to get her another one.
+Partin, a lifelong Astros fan, lost his daughter five years ago and said that if his daughter had lost her ring, he would have done anything to get her another one.

+"I saw those tears and said 'that's it.'
+It broke my heart.
+I had to give it to her," Partin said.

 Cali's brother gave Partin his team's baseball ring to say thank you.